oyousef25/ManagementSystem/README.md

 `git clone https://github.com/oyousef25/ManagementSystem.git`

 ### Database Configuration
 Before you run the program make sure you are connected to a database.
+Make sure you know your username, password, and database location to use later.

 **You are now ready to run the program!**